Frequently asked questions about NCCBR reporting

 As stated in the NCCBR Rule: “Pursuant to § 1610.11(c) of the Final Rule, covered reporters must submit information on all NCCBR transactions in which the covered reporter participates.
 The word ‘all’ should be interpreted broadly; the set of transactions to be included in a covered reporter’s disclosures is wider than that used to determine whether a financial company is a covered reporter.”

-The NCCBR transactions that are in scope to be reported include:
+The NCCBR transactions that are in scope to be reported include, but are not necessarily restricted to:

 • Outstanding repos (not just new repo transactions)